Cat in Heat (Estrus Cycles): Signs, Symptoms, and Care

 Jackie Brown is a senior content editor on the cats.com editorial team.
 She also writes on all pet and veterinary topics, including general health and care, nutrition, grooming, behavior, training, veterinary and health topics, rescue and animal welfare, lifestyle, and the human-animal bond.
 Jackie is the former editor of numerous pet magazines and is a regular contributor to pet magazines and websites.

-16 thoughts on “Cat In Heat (Estrous Cycles): Signs, Symptoms & Care
+30 thoughts on “Cat in Heat (Estrus Cycles): Signs, Symptoms, and Care”

 I feed stray cats.
 My dog hates cats but this cat adopted my dog, so she has become part of the family.
 If